auth0/docs/articles/identity-labs/04-single-page-app/exercise-01.md

 ![Network response from token endpoint POST](/media/articles/identity-labs/lab-04-token-ep-response.png)

 ::: note
-If you are using a content blocker or browser setting that blocks third-party cookies, you will notice that in the step below, when authenticated, after refreshing the page you need to log in again.
+If you are using a content blocker or browser setting that blocks third-party cookies, you will notice that in the step below, when authenticated, you need to log in again after refreshing the page.
 In that case, try changing your content blocker settings to allow your Auth0 domain (or turning it off altogether for localhost).
 Blocking all third-party cookies is not generally recommended as it is known to cause issues in some Web sites.
 This problem does not occur when [Custom Domains](/custom-domains) are used.
 :::

 31. If you refresh the SPA and change **Developer Tools** to filter requests by Doc (Documents), you will see a request called `authorize`.
 This request is similar to the one issued after the authentication process with a few differences:

 - The request uses a different `response_mode`, in this case `web_message`.
 This is part of a strategy used to [renew tokens silently](/api-auth/tutorials/silent-authentication#renew-expired-tokens).
 - The request defines a new query parameter called `prompt` set to `none`.
-As defined on the OpenID Connect protocol, this parameter is used on [authentication requests that must not display user interaction](https://auth0.com/docs/api-auth/tutorials/silent-authentication).
+As defined in the OpenID Connect protocol, this parameter is used on [authentication requests that must not display user interaction](https://auth0.com/docs/api-auth/tutorials/silent-authentication).
 This parameter is also part of the silent authentication process.

 ![Silent authentication network request from single-page application](/media/articles/identity-labs/lab-04-silent-auth-request.png)

 For this to work properly, the silent authentication process requires the referrer URL to be whitelisted.
 This is why you added `http://localhost:5000` to the **Allowed Web Origins** field for your Auth0 Application.
-Otherwise, the silent authentication process would fail and your users would need to interactively log in again.
+Otherwise, the silent authentication process would fail, and your users would need to log in again interactively.

 <a href="/identity-labs/04-single-page-app/exercise-02" class="btn btn-transparent">Next →</a>